panthi03/hotstar-clone-partial/README.md

-# hotstar-clone-partial
+# hotstar
-Created a hotstar clone (not completed yet) using HTML and CSS
+Images-and videos
+Star to repo is appreciated.
+This repo only contain images and videos.